 - Four RGB lighting zones with Aura Sync capabilities

 You'll also note that the trackpad isn't in the usual place either, but instead sits on the right-hand edge.
-This is actually a design feature we like a lot as its placement makes it more like a normal mouse position and it gets in the way less when you're typing... although it'll take some getting used to for many, we're sure.
+This is actually a design feature we like a lot as its placement makes it more like a normal mouse position and it gets in the way less when you're typing.

-The Zephyrus S GX531 is the pinnacle of the Asus ROG laptop line-up.
-It's not necessarily the best gaming laptop ever – some compromises will have been made, after all, to claim the title of "thinnest" – but it's an excellent balance of features, specs and design aesthetics.
+The Zephyrus S GX531 is the pinnacle of the Asus ROG laptop line-up, which shows in its balance of features, specs and design aesthetics.

 This premium design does come at a cost though, with prices starting at a penny shy of £2K, then increasing depending on your spec choices.
-From what we've seen, however, we're fairly certain it'll be worth every penny to the right users.
+Sad as we are to let it go back to its maker, that's a lot of cash to fork out.